jessestimpson/stimpson-io/priv/posts/2025/05-19-testing-impl-details-can-make-refactoring-easier-sometimes.md

 ### Functional core, imperative shell

-There exists an application design paradigm called [Functional core, imperative shell](https://www.destroyallsoftware.com/screencasts/catalog/functional-core-imperative-shell) that would likely obviate the need for testing implementation details in this manner.
+There is an application design paradigm called [Functional core, imperative shell](https://www.destroyallsoftware.com/screencasts/catalog/functional-core-imperative-shell) that would likely obviate the need for testing implementation details in this manner.
 In an FCIS system, your important logic is contained in pure functions, which may return a comprehensive plan for how to carry out a complex work item, and then the outer shell must carry out that plan, most likely by invoking some side-effects such as writing to a database or reading from an external service.
 Testing for correctness is then a simple matter of confirming the details of the plan, which can be done via traditional means.

 I find FCIS very interesting, and with Erlang and Elixir it's a natural approach that many of us likely implement without realizing, due to their immutable nature.
 That being said, side-effects are still a common part of many Erlang and Elixir apps, and you may yet find yourself needing some tricks to test them appropriately.